jvandenrym/jvandenrym.github.io/_posts/2014-10-10-the-beefy-icon.md

 {% image modal_active.jpg "Example of a modal-like pattern" "Example of a modal-like  pattern (active state)" %}
 </div>

-Rethinking the hamburger design pattern is always possible in the near future.
-The general idea is to test possible solutions on efficiency and have an open mind to improve when possible.
-Not every project is placed under the scrutiny of A/B testing.
-Often existing patterns are applied without evaluating first if it is the right design decision.
-Trends come and go, some are here to stay.
+In conclusion, often existing patterns are applied without evaluating first if it is the right design decision.
+Try to include user testing whenever possible.